 Scholarly Activity.
 Many of the more academically prepared students actively seek a research opportunity as undergraduates.
 The opportunity to work directly with faculty and graduate students can immensely enrich the undergraduate experience.
 Opportunities like those provided by our Summer Undergraduate Research Fellowships [SURFs], as well as opportunities for student involvement in Michigan Tech's externally supported research programs, should allow us to continue to attract highly prepared students.
 Such highly prepared students can make valuable contributions to the research enterprise, further advancing this strategic goal.

 Responsibility.
-Incoming Student Average ACT Score can be projected from information collected from students during the Admissions process by Admissions and the Vice President of Student Affairs.
-The final value is calculated and reported in the fall of the year by Institutional Analysis.
+Incoming Freshman High School GPA can be projected from information collected from students during the Admissions process by Admissions and the Vice President of Student Affairs.
+The final value is calculated and reported in the fall of the year by Institutional Research.

 Description.
 The Number of PhD graduates is reported annually, but changes after every semester.
 It is simply the numerical count of those completing the requirements for, and being awarded, the PhD.

 Interpretation.
 PhD graduates play a large role in determining institutional reputation.
 Individuals going on to the faculty at other institutions or entering the corporate or public workplace all reflect on the institution they graduated from.
 With the PhD being a research intensive degree, the number of PhD recipients is also an indicator of the volume of research activities on a campus.
-The Carnegie Foundation, for example, has often used a threshold of 50 PhD recipients per year in at least 15 disciplines as a threshold in their university classification system.
-Michigan Tech has long had the requisite number of programs, but we have been graduating 40-50 PhD students per year since the 1980s.
+The Carnegie Foundation, for example, previously used a threshold of 50 PhD recipients per year in at least 15 disciplines as a threshold in their university classification system.
+Michigan Tech has long had the requisite number of programs, but we had been graduating 40-50 PhD students per year since the 1980s until the 2000s.